 Brands can be protected by trademarks and trade dress.
 “Word marks” are a form of trademark that can protect the actual wording of a brand name, while “design marks” are trademarks that protect the stylization or graphical elements of your brand name.
 Additionally, trade dress can protect the design, shape, or appearance of you protect, such as a distinctive bottle or textile pattern.
 You can obtain a federal trademark or trade dress by registering with the U.S. Patent and Trademark Office (USPTO).
 A trademark attorney can help you search existing trademarks and trade dresses to ensure your brand is unique, and then file a trademark application on your behalf.
 If approved, you will have the legal right to exclude anyone else from trying to mimic your brand, whether by appropriating the words or design elements of your brand.

-How do I protect an invention in Estherwood, LA?
+How do I protect a name?